Lithgow Underbridge

 The Lithgow Underbridge is a heritage-listed railway underbridge that carries the Main West Line over James Street, in Lithgow, in the City of Lithgow local government area of New South Wales, Australia.
 The bridge is located approximately 156 km from Central railway station.
 The bridge was designed by John Whitton as the Engineer-in-Chief for Railways and was built in 1869 by contractor, P. Higgins.
 It is also known as Lithgow (James St) Underbridge.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 30 August 2013.

 History

 The Main West Railway Line runs from Granville to Bourke and was completed in 1885.
 By 1900 certain sections of John Whitton's single track railway network were operating at or near saturation, these included the famous Zig Zag near Lithgow, the Main West from Emu Plains right through to Bathurst, the Main South from Picton as far as Harden and the Main North between Maitland and Muswellbrook.
 Also, the metropolitan railways were congested by the combination of suburban and freight traffic.
 The Line was duplicated through Lithgow to Bowenfels in 1891 and then onto Wallerawang in 1922.

 John Whitton chose to use stone arch construction when denied sufficient funds to use imported wrought iron girders.
 It is the second oldest railway arch bridge in New South Wales built for two tracks.

 The James Street railway bridge was built in 1869 as part of the Lithgow to Bathurst railway extension, which was completed in 1875.
 Economic constraints forced Whitton to build the others on this line for single track.
 They were progressively bypassed by double track brick arch bridges but the bridge at James Street continues its original function.